fpapado/react-lazy-images/README.md

 ```

 Additionally, make sure you understand [how to polyfill IntersectionObserver](#polyfill) and [strategies for when JS is not available](#fallback).
-Those are imperative if you want to provide a good user experience.

 From then on:
 - If you want to learn more about the API and the problem space, read the rest of this section.